gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 ![](./imgs/orpg_quest_system.gif)

-In general, if we try to run the any of the nodes at any depth level as an independent scene we should be able to do it without any errors.
+In general, if we try to run any of the nodes at any depth level as an independent scene we should be able to do it without any errors.

 To do so you should never have direct references to specific objects from another system.
 Instead, you should rely on a parent node to route information and let the system connect to others via signals.